prohippo/pyelly/README.txt

                       rework ellyBase handling of + and - at front of tokens extend "chemic" rules and integration test
                       update documentation
+ 1.5.8   - 20nov2018  include more format checking in treeLogic
+                      make error reporting in morphologyAnalyzer more consistent upgrade vocabularyTable for single Greek letter definition fix bug in ellyBuffer extracting ',' as a token extend "chemic", "bad" rules
+                      extend "chemic" integration testing
+                      update documentation

 New versions will be for non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure correct operation.
 Changes only to PyElly sample application definition files,